alexandergrib/ms2/testing.md

 ## JSHINT code check

-All of these *.js files below show undefined variables, those variables defined one .js and get call from another .js file.
-This done to keep individual section code separated for readability and keep files sizes low for faster loading.
+All of these *.js files below show undefined variables, those variables is defined in one .js and get called from another .js file.
+This done to keep individual section of code separated for readability and keep files sizes low for faster loading.

 - main.js
 - map.js